 This is typically some of the largest energy-using businesses and the level of reduction offered will be calculated by suppliers according to the specifics of that company’s contract and will also be subject to the maximum discount.

 If your bill cycle end date occurs in early October, you may receive a bill which does not include the government supported wholesale price reduction.
 This is due to the bill being produced prior to the introduction of the Energy Bill Relief Scheme.
 However, you will still receive a discount in your next bill that will be retrospectively applied to your energy usage from 1 October, 2022 until the end bill date.
 Please continue to pay your bill in accordance with your contractual terms, and the discount will be automatically added to your next bill; you do not have to take any action.

 We're working with the government on the finer detail of how the EBRS will affect our non-domestic customers.
 We will update this page when more detailed information becomes available from the government.
 Customers do not need to apply for the EBRS as we will implement it automatically.
-We will be contacting eligible customers over the coming weeks.

 To learn more about how your data is protected visit the government’s EBRS page.